 I like a lot to learn and to experience, to try to understand our universe to create shows out of it, it’s my professional talent.
 It is in the creation process that I am the most serene and fulfilled, even though it is an adrenaline-filled moment.
 (I’ve been told that adrenaline is what allows you to keep a clear mind and make proper decisions when under threat).

-That would be the main reflection upon my journey.
+That would be the main reflection of my journey.
 I live through dance, but for me, it is not a whole.
-Dance has always been for me a way of life.
-It takes me to other worlds, on incredible journeys, and I let myself be carried along.
-Dance has lead me to interpret paintings, literary works, the art of antiquity, many different musical forms and styles, or existential questions, and stage these with techniques and tools from virtual reality, the circus, fashion or cinema.
+Dance has always been, for me, a way of life.
+It takes me to other worlds on incredible journeys, and I let myself be carried along.
+Dance has led me to interpret paintings, literary works, the art of antiquity, many different musical forms and styles, or existential questions, and stage these with techniques and tools from virtual reality, the circus, fashion or cinema.
 I am led by my knowledge of movement and dance, but it always takes me towards other artistic disciplines, where I draw inspiration and which feed my creativity.

 Le Bal de Paris de Blanca Li was a way to venture into a new mode of expression.
 I learned a lot from virtual reality technology.
 Now we are getting ready to start the tour with dates in London, Italy and Switzerland.
 We are also continuing to work on improving the show by thinking about how to improve our avatars and by being aware of the innovation of VR equipment.